NullInfinity/society-event-manager/README.md

 # socman

-* socman is a society membership and attendance tracking library for Python
-* It tracks members in a SQLite3 database
-* In future it will also support tracking event metadata in text files
-* There will also be CLI and GUI frontends with support for custom society branding

-* I created this software as IT secretary for the [Oxford Invariants Mathematical Society](http://invariants.org.uk/) in order to record and verify membership status

-* Licensed under the MIT licence (see LICENSE.txt).
+* Licensed under the MIT licence (see LICENSE.txt)
 * Version 0.1

+socman is a society membership and attendance tracking library for Python, which tracks members in a SQLite3 database.

+### Planned Features
+At present the main goal is to stabilise current functionality and refactor existing code.
+Major targets for version 0.2 are:

+* use py.test for testing
+* support OSX and Windows for automated testing
+* simplify logic in MemberDatabase

+Longer term goals (for inclusion by version 1.0) include:

+* tracking event metadata in text files
+* CLI and GUI frontends with support for custom society branding

 ## Installation